SkillsUnion/tamkeen-software/docs/2-fullstack/react-2/react-router.md

 ```

 In the code sample above nested routes become easier to identify compared to the earlier implementation of React Router DOM as `Route` tags wrap around any child 'routes' or 'paths'.
 This is indicated by the `Route` tag which renders the `Root` Component, it starts on line 20 and encompasses all defined `Route`s and closes on line 48.
 Another example of this is the `Route` that renders the `Profile` Component, it is defined on line 23 and closes on like 44, encompassing the `Route`s that contain the paths 'edit' and 'view'.
-By developing an application in this manner it is possible to map out possible pages and understand the routing system that was setup.&#x20;
+By developing an application in this manner it is possible to map out possible pages and understand the routing system that was setup.

-### Parameters and useParams&#x20;
+### Parameters and useParams

 Notice how we added an additional `Route` in the example above, the `user` route, which renders the `User` Component, note that the path property has been implemented with the `username` parameter.
 This parameter signifies that the value is whatever is passed within the URL provided the rest of the path matches.
 EG: "http://localhost:5173/user/sam" and  "http://localhost:5173/user/kai" render the the same Component but will appear difference every time the url changes.
 Below is the `User` Component, it displays a welcome message as well as the "username" that is passed into the URL.
 We can consider this Component to be dynamic because when you navigate to the page and React Router will process the endpoint value of the URL to alter what is rendered within the browser.
-Note that if you are implementing this code, there are no navigation `Link`s to this Component, to visit this Component alter the URL in the browser or generate some `Link`s and add them to the Navbar Component.&#x20;
+Note that if you are implementing this code, there are no navigation `Link`s to this Component, to visit this Component alter the URL in the browser or generate some `Link`s and add them to the Navbar Component.

 ```jsx